-Figure 2.
-Joint offsets (red) in the orthogonal direction to account for lateral motion

 Application of Coons Patches to Connect the Boundary Curves

 With boundary curves defined, the next step is to generate surfaces between them.
 This operation is completed with discrete Coons patches.
 An individual patch is created for each straight segment of the human as the segment travels between two different orientations.
 The boundary curves defined previously must now be put into a format that the discrete Coons patch formulation applies to.
 Example boundary curves for a Coons patch are shown in Figure 3.
 Four boundary curves are used to define each patch (Figure 3 left).
 The first boundary curve (Curve 1) follows a line between a point on the human at an instant in time and the same point at the next (second) instance in time.
 The second boundary curve (Curve 2) follows a line between the first point on the human at the second instance in time and a second point on the human at the second instance in time.
 The third boundary curve (Curve 3) follows a line between the second point at the second instance in time and the same point on the human at the first instance in time.
 The fourth boundary curve (Curve 4) follows a line between the second point at the first instant in time and the first point at the same instance in time.